namelesspal18/makinteractlab.github.io/_projects/VirtualComponent_2019.md

 ### References

 Yoonji Kim, Youngkyung Choi, Hyein Lee, Geehyuk Lee, Andrea Bianchi.
 2019. **VirtualComponent: a Mixed-Reality Tool for Designing and Tuning Breadboarded Circuits**.
-To appear in Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI '19).
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI '19).

 <!-- DO NOT CHANGE MANUALLY -->
 <a href="{{ site.url }}/files/{{ page.year }}/{{ page.pdf_file }}" target="_blank">paper</a>&nbsp;&nbsp;&nbsp;